Trocadero (Los Angeles): In popular culture

 Cafe Trocadero was featured in the 1937 movie A Star is Born starring Janet Gaynor and Fredric March.

 It was also parodied in the 1938 Warner Bros. cartoon, Porky at the Crocadero.
 The club also received a brief mention, via actual film footage, in 1944's What's Cookin' Doc?.

 There was a mid-1940s low-budget film about the Trocadero and its history starring Ralph Morgan which bore little relation to reality.

+The Trocadero is where Monroe Stahr, Communist Party member Brimmer, and Cecilia Brady eat dinner in Chapter 6 of F. Scott Fitzgerald's The Last Tycoon.

 The Trocadero is mentioned in James Ellroy's Perfidia, the night before the Japanese bombed Pearl Harbor.

 In David Fincher's 2020 film, Mank, the Trocadero is featured in a scene where Louis B. Mayer throws an election party for Frank Merriam.
 Randy Davison portrays the nightclub's maitre d'.

 In The Seven Husbands of Evelyn Hugo by Taylor Jenkins Reid, the Trocadero is mentioned on page 67, "Maybe you do a picture with Don.
 After all, they can't print pictures of the two of you dancing at Ciro's or the Trocadero fast enough."